 Attendance is required at recitals and forums as designated by your major or instructor.

 Those taking twelve or more hours need to attend all Bible Conference services.
 Students taking fewer than twelve hours must attend two services per day.
-Attendance cards are turned in after each service at the Crowne Centre atrium desk.
+Students should tap their PCC Cards after each service at the Crowne Centre main Atrium desk.

-Student Body, class meetings, and collegian meetings are required for town students taking nine or more hours who have class before noon on Wed.
-Exception:
+Student Body and class meetings are required for town students taking nine or more hours who have class before noon on Wed.

-- Married students and students 23 and older are not required to attend collegian meetings.
+- Exception: Married students and students 23 and older are not required to attend collegian, student body, or class meetings.

-Students taking twelve or more hours must attend Commencement week activities and turn in attendance cards.
+Students taking twelve or more hours must attend Commencement week activities and tap their own PCC Cards at the Crowne Centre main Atrium desk.

-You should call each day you are sick and indicate which activities you will be missing.
+You should call 850-494-6747 (a no-reply message service) each day you are sick and indicate all classes and required activities that you will be missing.
+These absences are general absences, which count toward the attendance policy.

 Town students taking fewer than 12 credit hours a semester may order a yearbook through the Summit Office.